-Join Hugh Sung for an in-depth discussion in this video "Ode to Joy", part of Piano Lessons with Hugh Sung: 2 Playing Songs.
+Join Hugh Sung for an in-depth discussion in this video "Ode to Joy", part of Piano Lessons: 2 Playing Songs.

 (piano music)…- This version of Ode to Joy,…is perfect if you've never played the piano before.…